-Endometriosis is a condition in some women that occurs when the cells that normally line the inside of the uterus (endometrial cells) are found in other parts of the body.
+Endometriosis is a condition in which cells similar to those found inside the uterus (womb) grow in places where they shouldn’t.
 Women who have endometriosis may experience significant pain, infertility or both.

 There are a wide range of symptoms.
 Usually endometriosis symptoms occur at regular times that are often before, during or after monthly periods.

 The Center for Infertility and Reproductive Surgery (CIRS) at Brigham and Women’s Hospital (BWH) is one of the premier infertility and reproductive medicine programs in the country.
 Our renowned team has one of the highest numbers of physicians in the nation that are certified by the American Board of Obstetrics and Gynecology in reproductive endocrinology and fertility services.
 Our specialized expertise and access to the latest therapies and technologies in reproductive disorders and reproductive surgery enable us to tailor treatments to meet your individual needs.
 The Center offers comprehensive diagnostic and treatment services, including:

 An experienced gynecologist may suspect endometriosis based on a woman’s symptoms and the findings during a pelvic exam.
 Currently, the only way to diagnose endometriosis is through laparoscopy – a minor minimally invasive surgical procedure that is done under general anesthesia (while the patient is asleep).
 Using the laparoscope (which is a type of telescope equipped with a tiny camera on the end), the surgeon can look inside the pelvic cavity and other areas to see if endometrial cells/lesions are present.

 There is no cure for endometriosis, nor is there one perfect treatment.
 Most women will need to try different treatments, which may include medications, behavioral therapy and surgery.
 Endometriosis treatment requires trial and error to find the best combination for any one person.